pjungwir/temporal-databses-theory-and-postgres-2024/slides.md

 - Johnston has two books, one co-authored by Randall Weiss.
 - The blue one is way more interesting.
-- They have some extensions to MS SQL Server to do temporal stuff for you.
-- He also doesn't quite like the standard and deviates from it in some ways.
 - I mentioned Johnston earlier regarding slowing-changing dimensions.
+- Johnston and Weiss have developed some extensions to MS SQL to do temporal stuff for you.
+- They also don't quite like the standard and deviate from it in some ways.